Links (external links open in a new window)

-No information to be found about the Valencian company that was at least active in the 70’s and 80’s.
+No information can be found about the Valencian company that was at least active in the 70’s and 80’s.
 The most well known designer was Eduardo Albors.
-Maybe this pendant lamp is his design, but it does not appear on his website.
-Do you have more information about Lamsar?
-Please use the contact form and make this website more complete.

 Eduardo Albors was born in Valencia in 1949.
 He studied Applied Arts and Business and is an Industrial Designer.
 Albors founded Caps I Mans in 1972 where he developed industrial design work and graphic and interior design for many companies, not only lighting such as Lamsar.

 In 1984 Eduardo Albors took charge of the department of Product and Image design of Ronda Iluminaçao (lighting) in Sao Paulo, Brazil and up to 1989 he lived and worked between Valencia and Sao Paulo.

 In 1985, Caps I Mans, NBC and other designers create a collective design named La Nave.